MPI (OpenMPI)

 Load one of the following modulefiles:

-Note that the default system-wide gcc compiler (v4.8.5) was used.
+Note unles otherwise stated all versions built with the default system-wide gcc compiler (v4.8.5).
 Hence no specific gcc compiler modulefile will be loaded.

 Compiling the application